objectrocket/ansible-kafka/README.md

 - Ansible >= 2.0.

-- Expects CentOS 7 or Ubuntu 14 hosts.
+- Expects RHEL/CentOS 6/7 or Ubuntu 14 hosts.

 - Building the Rackspace Cloud environment requires the `pyrax` Python module: [pyrax link](https://github.com/rackspace/pyrax).

 ## [Features] (id:features)

-- It installs Zookeeper alongside Kafka as a prerequisite.
+- It installs Zookeeper for Kafka (on a maximum of 3 nodes).

 - It supports static inventory if the environment is pre-built (`inventory/static` file).